leotheobald/gruntserver/README.md

 # gruntserver
-Use grunt as a http server with nodemon and task runner with watch using concurrent to run both together.
+Use grunt to start Nodemon.
+Also as a task runner for watch using concurrent to run both together.
 -----------------------------------------------------------------------------
 Source: https://scotch.io/tutorials/using-gruntjs-in-a-mean-stack-application